tydangelo18/Finch/README.md

 ## Description

-- Allows a user to search for and save Tweets by keywords.
+- Allows a user to search and save Tweets by keywords.

 ## Demo